ideyedi/ideyedi/README.md

 I'm a Software engineer at WeMakePrice and
 receivce Master degree of Artificial intelligence system from Hanyang university
-Previously, I worked as a network and embedded software developer at Ubiquity.
+Previously, I worked as a network and embedded software developer at Ubiquess.

 My research interests include:
 - Backend, DevOps